-Simulation training plays a key role in the general surgery residency program, providing residents with round-the-clock access to minimally invasive laparoscopic surgical simulators, virtual reality laparoscopic surgical simulators, and endoscopy simulators for practicing flexible bronchoscopy, upper and lower gastrointestinal (GI) flexible endoscopy procedures.
+Simulation training plays a key role in the general surgery residency program, providing residents with round-the-clock access to minimally invasive laparoscopic surgical simulators and endoscopy simulators for practicing flexible bronchoscopy, upper and lower gastrointestinal (GI) flexible endoscopy procedures.
 The SEAL also has patient simulators and capacity for endovascular simulated procedures.

 Residents can hone skills and practice minimally invasive procedures without the pressures of the operating room.
 A variety of non-simulator based training modules are also available.
 The virtual reality simulators help trainees get used to visualizing the operative field through the laparoscopic lens.
 Trainees also gain practice using a variety of instruments simultaneously with both hands.